-Damage to a house, its attached or outlying structures (like carports, sheds and garages, if specified in the policy) and to your contents or belongings, up to the insured limit, and subject to a deductible and/or coinsurance
+Damage to the house, its attached or outlying structures (like carports, sheds and garages, if specified in the policy) and contained belongings up to the insured limit, and subject to a deductible and coinsurance

 Wind damage (but not necessarily damage from named tropical storms and hurricanes)